Kent Johnson (ice hockey): International play

 On July 21, 2021, Johnson was selected to attend Canada's National Junior Team summer development camp.
 On January 25, 2022, Johnson was named to Team Canada's roster as an alternate to represent Canada at the 2022 Winter Olympics.
 He recorded one goal and four assists in five games during the tournament.

 On May 9, 2022, Johnson was named to Canada's roster to compete at the 2022 IIHF World Championship.
 When he scored a goal in Canada's Group A first preliminary round game, he became the fourth player in history to score at least one goal at the World Juniors, Olympics, and Worlds in the same season.
 The others to accomplish this feat were Saku Koivu (1993–94), Evgeni Malkin (2005–06), and Eeli Tolvanen (2017–18).
 He recorded four goals and three assists in ten games and won a silver medal.

 He represented Canada at the 2022 World Junior Ice Hockey Championships, where he recorded three goals and six assists in seven games.
 He scored the game-winning overtime goal to help Canada win gold.

 Personal life

 Johnson was born to Jay and Anita Johnson.
 He has Finnish roots as his mother Anita is originally from Finland and moved to Vancouver at the age of two.
 Kent, however, does not speak Finnish.
-His brother, Kyle, plays hockey for Yale.
+His brother, Kyle, played hockey for Yale from 2018-2022.